CONSERVATION

 Native Plants

-Are you interested in volunteering at our native plant gardens?
+Interested in volunteering at our native plant gardens?

 The Appomattox River offers a diverse habitat for native plants as it is located along the fall line, within the coastal plain and the piedmont regions and offers both rocky bottom whitewater and tidal flatwater.
 This means we have a diverse landscape and ecosystem.
 And even though much of the riverfront was industrial land in the late 1700’s through the early 1900’s, mother nature has restored many sites.